-- 1. Manufactured housing which meets the applicable requirements of the Bradford Building Code and the construction and safety standards established by the Federal Department of Housing and Urban Development (as amended, 12/18/75) may be located in a subdivision created for the placement of manufactured housing on individually owned lots.
-Manufactured housing subdivisions shall be permitted only in the Rural Residential District on parcels of fifteen (15) buildable acres or more.
+- Manufactured housing which meets the applicable requirements of the Bradford Building Code and the construction and safety standards established by the Federal Department of Housing and Urban Development (as amended, 12/18/75) may be located in a subdivision created for the placement of manufactured housing on individually owned lots.
+Manufactured housing subdivisions shall be permitted only on parcels of fifteen (15) buildable acres or more.
 The individual lots within the manufactured housing subdivision shall meet the applicable lot size, frontage and setback requirements of the zoning ordinance. - 2.
-Where Allowed: Manufactured Housing subdivisions shall be permitted in the Rural Residential District. - 3.
 Approval: Application for the subdivision approval must be submitted to the Planning Board.
 The application must satisfy all requirements of the Bradford Subdivision Regulations.
-No manufactured housing may be placed on an existing subdivision unless such subdivision is specifically approved for the purpose of manufactured housing. - 4.
+No manufactured housing may be placed on an existing subdivision unless such subdivision is specifically approved for the purpose of manufactured housing. - 3.
 Maximum Number of Lots: The maximum number of lots in any manufactured housing subdivision shall not exceed 20.
-No lot shall contain more than one manufactured housing unit. - 5.
+No lot shall contain more than one manufactured housing unit. - 4.
 Cluster Development Option: A manufactured housing subdivision may be developed as a cluster development in accordance with Section III.
 J. of this ordinance provided that all of the provisions of that section are complied with.
-However, in no case shall manufactured housing in a cluster development be attached to create more than one dwelling unit per lot. - 6.
+However, in no case shall manufactured housing in a cluster development be attached to create more than one dwelling unit per lot. - 5.
 Labeling: If a plat is submitted with a request for approval for manufactured housing subdivision and such plat is approved, the plat shall bear the legend that it is "approved for manufactured housing".